For the complete documentation index, see llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 Deep linkOpens

-codex://new?<query>A new local task with at least one query parameter.
+codex://new?<query>A new local chat with at least one query parameter.

-codex://threads/<thread-id>A local task. <thread-id> is its technical thread ID.
+codex://threads/<thread-id>A local chat. <thread-id> is its technical thread ID.

 codex://settingsSettings.